telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 To use the scaffolders:

 1. Open the `Snippets and Scaffolders` menu in the REPL for Blazor Sidebar
-1. Scroll to the desired component or look for it through the Searchbox
+1. Scroll to the desired component or look for it through the search box
 1. Click the `Settings` button to open the configuration options
 1. Define your desired configuration
 1. Click the `Scaffold` button to add the scaffolder to the editor